George XII of Georgia: Rise in Internal Chaos

 Despite his strong foreign policy equipped with a competent diplomatic team, George XII remained largely incapable of controlling his kingdom.
-This became largely obvious when his younger son Ioane presented him an ambitious plan of reforms on May 10, 1799, a plan that would have radically changed the administrative system of the kingdom and its financial sector, while introducing a public education program.
+This became largely obvious when his younger son Ioane presented him an ambitious plan of reforms on 10 May 1799, a plan that would have radically changed the administrative system of the kingdom and its financial sector, while introducing a public education program.
 Despite the king's approval, the lack of support by noble and merchant classes prevented its implementation.
-Queen Mariam herself abused of the her husband's weakness: she stole the royal insignia to counterfeit the king's signature several times, as the King often loaned the insignia to his younger children as a toy.
+Queen Mariam herself abused her husband's weakness: she stole the royal insignia to counterfeit the king's signature several times, as the King often loaned the insignia to his younger children as a toy.

 George XII was afflicted with a severe paranoia that made him fear assassination.
 He placed Queen Dowager Darejan under constant surveillance and placed himself under the sole confidence of his three older sons, David, Ioane and Bagrat.
 The noble class was itself divided between those supporting Darejan and wanting to see Prince Iulon on the throne with a foreign policy moderately favorable towards Russia, and those supporting the pro-Persian clan of Prince Alexander Bagrationi.
 Some merchants also sought a complete abolition of the monarchy in favor of a republican system.

 The arrival of Russian troops in November 1799 only worsened the internal division.
 Not only Kovalensky was often challenged by General Lazarev, but he also regularly insulted members of the royal family.
 Moreover, he engaged in a policy of dividing Georgians and Armenians in the kingdom, the latter making up a large part of the bourgeois class of Tbilisi.
 Two Tbilisi Armenian prefects, Jumshid and Pheridun, received a Russian salary for the spreading of pro-Russian sentiments within the Armenian community of Georgia and were in direct contact with Russian authorities, in violation of the agreement between George XII and Saint Petersburg.
 Joseph II Argutinsky, the Armenian catholicos consecrated in 1800, encouraged opposition to the king and sponsored his followers' support for Emperor Paul.
 According to British diplomatic intercepts in India, the Russians had promised the Armenians the creation of an autonomous state within the Kingdom of Kartl-Kakheti.

 Despite her isolation in Tbilisi, Darejan managed to lead a propaganda campaign against George XII throughout the region.
 She successfully pushed Armenian meliks and Azerbaijani khans against George XII, while seeking her son Iulon's recognition as heir to the throne during secret negotiations with Pasha Subath of Childir and King Solomon II of Imereti, the latter governing Western Georgia.
 The latter was also opposed to the pro-Russian policy of George XII, complaining to the king of the lack of consultations with the other Georgian states.

 In July 1800, princes Iulon, Pharnavaz and Vakhtang gathered 3,000 men under the pretext of preparing against an upcoming Persian invasion, but instead besieged Tbilisi to free Queen Darejan.
 Ivan Lazarev's Russians destroyed their forces and the rebel troops were dispersed, while Darejan remained imprisoned in the capital.